CNC-Flare/CrossPost-Auth/Install Guid.md

 - Number of Days that a users will be ban due to cross-posting.
     - Can be any number, 1 - 90 days is recommended

+---

+##Subreddit Auto Auth
+- The Amount of Combined Karma A user needs To be Approved [Post Karma + Comment Karma]
+    - Can be any number, 500 total karma is recommended

+- The Age of the Account *IN DAYS* needed To be Approved
+    - Can be any number, 30 - 90 days is recommended